J. P. France: Professional career

+Houston Astros

 Minor leagues

 France was drafted by the Houston Astros in the 14th round, with the 432nd overall selection, of the 2018 Major League Baseball draft.
 After signing with the team he was assigned to the Tri-City ValleyCats of the New York–Penn League and was moved to the bullpen and was later promoted to the Single-A Quad Cities River Bandits.
 France spent the 2019 season with the Fayetteville Woodpeckers of the High-A Carolina League, where he was used primarily as a starting pitcher.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 He was assigned to the Double-A Corpus Christi Hooks prior to the start of the 2021 season before being promoted to the Triple-A Sugar Land Skeeters.
 In 2022, France spent the year with the Triple–A Sugar Land Space Cowboys.
 In 34 appearances (15 starts), he registered a 3–4 record and 3.90 ERA with 136 strikeouts and 3 saves in 110 2/3 innings pitched.
 On November 15, 2022, the Astros added France to their 40-man roster to protect him from the Rule 5 draft.

 France was optioned to the Triple-A Sugar Land to begin the 2023 season.
 In 5 appearances (3 starts) for Sugar Land, he logged a 2–1 record and 2.33 ERA with 26 strikeouts in 19 1/3 innings pitched.